-Yet another way load older versions of the firmware.
+Yet another way to load older versions of the firmware.
 Again, shown only when not connected.

-You will see this menu item If the auto pilot IS connected.
-Click this menu item to see the items you must setup before you attempt to operate your vehicle.
-Specifics are located in the Ardupilot.org documents which cover you specific vehicle (Copter, Plane, Rover).
+You will only see this menu item if the autopilot is connected.
+Click this menu item to see the items you must set up before you attempt to operate your vehicle.
+Specifics are located in the ArduPilot.org documents which cover your specific vehicle (Copter, Plane, Rover, Blimp).